On Navier-Stokes-Korteweg and Euler-Korteweg Systems: Application to Quantum Fluids Models

 {\bf Main objectives of the paper.} In this paper, to the author's point of view, there are several interesting and new results.
 First starting with the global weak solutions of the quantum Navier-Stokes equations constructed in \cite{LaVa} (which is a $1/2$-entropy solution in the sense of \cite{BDZ}) we show at the viscous limit the existence of a dissipative solution for the quantum Euler system letting the viscosity goes to zero.
 This gives the first global existence result of dissipative solution for the quantum Euler system obtained from a quantum Navier-Stokes type system.
 Note that in \cite{DFM}, it is proved the existence of infinite dissipative solutions of such inviscid quantum system.
 Here we present a way to select one starting from a Navier-Stokes type system.
 Secondly, we develop relative entropy estimates for general cases of the Euler-Korteweg and the Navier-Stokes-Korteweg systems extending the augmented formulations introduced recently in \cite{BNV} and \cite{BNV2}: more general viscosities and third order dispersive terms.
-This gives a more simple procedure to perform relative entropy than the one developped in \cite{GLT, DFM} for the Euler-Korteweg system.
-This also helps to get rid the concavity assumption on $K(\rho)$ which is strongly used in \cite{GLT}.
+This gives a more simple procedure to perform relative entropy than the one developped in \cite{GLT, DFM} for the Euler-Korteweg system but asks to start with an augmented version of the Euler-Korteweg system.
+This allows us to provide a weak-strong uniqueness result for the Euler-Korteweg and Navier-Stokes-Korteweg systems.

+This also helps to get rid the concavity assumption on $1/K(\rho)$ which is strongly used in \cite{GLT}.
 For the interested readers, we provide a comparison of the quantities appearing in our relative entropy to the ones introduced in \cite{GLT} and remark that they are equivalent under the assumptions made in \cite{GLT}.
 Note that to perform our calculations for the Navier-Stokes-Korteweg system, we need to generalize in a non-trivial way the identity (5) in \cite{BNV}: see Proposition 30 for the generalized identity.

 For reader's convenience, let us explain the simple idea behind all the calculations.
 The kinetic energy corresponding to the Euler-Korteweg system reads

 with

 In \cite{GLT}, they consider that it is an energy written in terms of $(\rho,u,\nabla\rho)$ and they write a relative entropy playing with these unknowns.
 In our calculations, we write the kinetic energy as follows